repfortest/justfortest/README.md

 $ docker push justfortest/fortunecookie

-Pull container with app:

-Get iside a container with app and run app:
+Get iside a container with app and run app (container with mongo should be started):

 $ docker exec -it fortunecookie_app_1 bash

 #cd /usr/src/app

 #node fortunecookie.js

+If you would like to run app on host change a hostname in db connections string:
+From container: var uri = 'mongodb://mongo:27017/admin';
+From Host: var uri = 'mongodb://127.0.0.1:27017/admin';